 Chad has a wide range of skills and knowledge, and has worked in many different environments having traveled across Australia.
 An avid educator of wildlife ecology and environmental remediation.
-He has advanced identification and ecological survey skills for all fauna groups, vegetation, freshwater macroinvertebrates and targeted surveys for threatened animal or plant species.
+He has advanced identification and ecological survey skills for all fauna groups, vegetation, freshwater macroinvertebrates and targeted surveys for threatened fauna or flora.
 In addition, Chad also has a keen interest in wildlife photography which he also uses to inspire and educate.
 If wanting to hire Chads expertise for your conservation project, whether its delivering educational seminars or undertaking fauna/biodiversity monitoring, or even designing a restoration plan for a target species, please contact us.

 27/05/2017 – Frogs of the Royal National Park – NPWS training course, Sutherland Shire, ACT